 This photo is from January 2012, when I was several years into my expat experience and fresh out of the Peace Corps.
-Though I had very few worldly possessions or responsibilities at this time, I had gained a truly valuable skill: how to ride the waves and roll with the punches in life.
+Though I had very few worldly possessions or responsibilities at this time, I had already gained a truly valuable skill: how to ride the waves and roll with the punches in life.
 I had learned to maintain a sense of humility while cultivating the energy and enthusiasm of the world, but I had yet to find a focal point to concentrate these forces.
 After a couple failed attempts, that nexus would prove to be The Pittsburgh Juice Company, and I would pour my whole self into it.

 Today I feel very much removed from the younger self pictured here.
 My responsibilities are endless and time for adventuring is scarce.
 Living back in the city where I was born, I’ve been able to work through emotional blocks and heal chronic aches and pains; I’ve shed excess weight that I wasn’t particularly cognizant of in my younger years and, through trial and error, I’ve found peace and stability in my personal life and relationships.